roosahoo/roosahoo/README.md

 ![](https://komarev.com/ghpvc/?username=roosahoo&color=ff69b4)
 # About me
 Hey there 👋 I'm Roosa a 23 y/o developer from Finland.
-Currently I'm pursuing my degree in ICT and should be graduating in spring 2025 😁.
+Currently I'm pursuing my degree in ICT and will be graduating in spring 2025 😁.
 My preferred programming language is Python.

 Speaking of my skillset, I'm already fimilar with Python, SQL, HTML & CSS.
 Right now I'm learning JavaScript.